 Intercom is an efficient, hands-free way for peers to communicate.
 An Intercom message is sent from a desk phone to a company extension.
 The extension phone will automatically answer in speakerphone mode and read the intercom message out loud.

 Intercom is only available between desk phones that support Intercom.
-So if you would like this feature, make sure that it is supported by your rental phone.
+So if you would like this feature, make sure that it is supported by your desk phone hardware.

 Video conferencing is one of RingCentral’s strongest selling points.
 However, meeting roles are limited to Host and Guest.
 When companies have large meetings with up to 200 attendees, only having two roles can make it difficult to effectively manage the meeting.